natalieagus/50002/docs/Software/index.md

 # 50.002 Software Related Topics
 {: .no_toc}

+These topics are taught after the recess week.
+They are **tested** during our Final examination.
+Below we list the **learning objectives** of each topic.

 ## [Software Abstraction & Assembly Language](https://natalieagus.github.io/50002/notes/assemblersandcompilers)
 * explain the concept of software abstraction
 * write more complex programs using Beta Assembly language in bsim, utilising labels and macros